checkhc/n8n-nodes-solana-swap/README.md

 > **🎁 Free & Open Source** | Developed with ❤️ by [CHECKHC](https://checkhc.net)

-**The most complete Solana automation node for n8n** - Trade tokens, check balances, and automate your Solana workflows with ease.
+**A complete & production-ready Solana automation node for n8n** - Trade tokens, check balances, and automate your Solana workflows with enterprise-grade features.

 🔥 **NEW:** Support for both **Raydium** (lower fees) and **Jupiter** (best routing) DEXs!